tsgates/arch-wiki-markdown/wiki/ASUS_A6Ja.md

 Function Keys

-Follow one of the guides in Extra Funtion Keys
+Follow one of the guides in Extra Keyboard Keys

 > Utilities